 - Each member state, member organization/entity or individual member is limited to the submission of one nomination per year.

 - A complete copy of the nomination packet may be submitted by email, firstname.lastname@example.org.

 - The Committee will select a nominee or nominees qualified to receive the award and submit their recommendation(s) to the NCSB Board of Directors for final approval.

-- August 15: Email notification sent to Honors Award recipients.
+- August 15: Notification sent to award recipients.

-- October: Honors Award is presented at the fall conference.
+- October: Award is presented at the fall conference.

 - October: After the fall conference, Honors Committee Chair and president of NCSB send letter to award recipient’s home state licensure board and/or employer.